imrany/nas/README.md

 ## How to setup live_server

 ### Linux
-* Download the latest release
+* Download the latest linux release
 * extract the `.tar.gz` folder, rename the folder to `live_server` move the folder to `~`

 ```bash